46. 10 simple strategies to increase the impact factor of your publication - title

 Consequently, researchers tend to adapt their publication strategy to avoid a negative impact on their careers.
 Until alternative methods to measure excellence are established, young researchers must learn the “rules of the game.”
 However, young scientists often need advice on how to reach higher impact factors with their publications.

-THE IMPORTANCE OF HIGH IMPACT PUBLICATIONS FOR THE CAREER OF SCIENTISTS
+Are HIGH IMPACT PUBLICATIONS important FOR THE CAREER OF SCIENTISTS?

-However, in any case, you are well-advised to strive for high impact publications because these are one important parameter to qualify for a professor position
+If you want to pursue an academic career, you are well-advised to strive for high impact publications because impact factors and citations areย important parameter to qualify for a professor position.ย

 WHAT ARE IMPACT FACTORS?

-The impact factor of a scientific journal is a measure reflecting the average number of citations to recent articles published in that journal.
+The impact factor of a scientific journal is a measure reflecting the average number of citations to recent articles published in that journal in a selected year.ย

 Impact factors are frequently used as a proxy for the relative importance of a journal within its field.
-See this Wikipedia summary for details.
+See thisย Wikipedia summaryย for more details.

 ARE IMPACT FACTORS A GOOD PROXY FOR SCIENTIFIC QUALITY?